ikostrikov/pytorch-rl/README.md

 # TODO (volunteers are welcome)

-* Implement DDPG (reproduce OpenAI results) and combine it with NAF into a single repo

 * Move TRPO to a2c-ppo-acktr code, implement it as a hessian free optimizer (as ACKTR is implemented as KFAC)